Ben Maguire

-Benedict Maguire (born 10 August 1991) is a Cornish Liberal Democrat politician and solicitor in the United Kingdom serving as Member of Parliament (MP) for North Cornwall since the 2024 general election.
+Benedict Maguire (born 10 August 1991) is a British Liberal Democrat politician and solicitor in the United Kingdom serving as Member of Parliament (MP) for North Cornwall since the 2024 general election.

 Maguire currently sits on the Liberal Democrat frontbench team as their Shadow Attorney General, and serves as a core member of their Home Affairs, Justice, and Equalities team.

 Early life and career

 Maguire was born in Truro and grew up in Withiel.
 His mother was a teacher and his father was a doctor, both working in Bodmin.

 Maguire worked as a parliamentary aide and constituency caseworker for Dan Rogerson and later Ian Swales.
 He also had research placements in the Hong Kong Legislative Council and the United States Senate.
 More recently, Ben has worked as a solicitor.